 I designed this random number generator where the source of randomness is the thermal noise in a resistor:

 My original prototype was hand-soldered to a 68HC11 board that had a prototyping area, using components from a local surplus store.
 I don't know where the board is now, but I might be able to find it and post a picture.
 I wrote code to send the random bits out the RS-232 port, which I connected to an HP-735 workstation.
 I wrote test code for verifying that the output data is random.
 These days, there is more code available for that purpose.

 The patent was assigned to a startup, who embedded it into a crypto product.
 The startup dissolved and they did not pay the renewal fee.
 This irrevocably ended their rights to it, and the circuit can be freely copied.
 This will take care of the analog section of generating the numbers.
 For this project, I am going to have to create a new digital interface, since apparently the 68HC11 is no longer in vogue.
 I checked, and there are a few parts left on Digi-Key!
 But I have thrown out my paper copy of the Pink Book.

 I got a discount offer from AutoDesk for the Standard Version of EAGLE, and paid $50 for a 1 year subscription.
 The offer was because I have a free account on circuits.io.
 I like the EAGLE XML file formats for schematic and layout, so I had wanted it anyway.
 I took an EAGLE class last year from Matt Berggren, and today I watched some refreshers on YouTube (part1) (part2) (part3) by Jeremy Blum.
 If I don't like EAGLE, I'll probably try KiCAD again.
 If anyone wants to help with the project and has strong feelings about which tools to use, I am open to suggestions.

 I created a project github repo.
-I will be keeping the EAGLE files there under revision control, along with any firmware and application software.
+The EAGLE files are there under revision control, along with any firmware and application software.
 The name of the repo is true-rng.
-The license will be BSD.
+The license is BSD.